My Ultimate Seafood Gumbo recipe for a traditional New Orleans dish made with okra, andouille sausage, shrimp, crab, and Cajun seasoning.

 - Store: If you have leftover gumbo, let the gumbo cool completely.
 Then, you can seal the stew in an airtight container to store in the fridge for up to 3 days.

-- Reheat: If you can, try to remove the shrimp from the gumbo before reheating this way it doesn’t get tough.
-Reheat the gumbo over medium heat until it’s simmering, then if you separated the shrimp, toss it into the simmering gumbo and cook just until the shrimp is hot.
+- Reheat: If you can, try to remove the shrimp from the gumbo before reheating so that it doesn’t get tough.
+Reheat the gumbo over medium heat until it’s simmering, then if you separated the shrimp, toss it into the simmering gumbo and cook just until the shrimp are hot.

 Homemade Cajun Seasoning